-This sample luxury tour to Peru and the Galapagos includes two of South America’s most iconic headline attractions: the “lost” Inca citadel of Machu Picchu and the remote Galapagos Islands – a place Darwin famously described as a “living laboratory of evolution.”
+This sample luxury tour to Peru and Ecuador includes two of South America’s most iconic headline attractions: the “lost” Inca citadel of Machu Picchu and the remote Galapagos Islands – a place Darwin famously described as a “living laboratory of evolution.”
 Start your customized tour in Peru, where you’ll unpack the mysteries of the Inca Empire during explorations of the Sacred Valley and Machu Picchu.
 Next, fly to Ecuador and embark on a luxury cruise around the Galapagos.
-Snorkel with seal pups in aquamarine waters, bask in the sun with marine iguanas and take in Galapagos sunsets from the comfort of your luxury yacht deck – the perfect way to wrap up a day of unforgettable wildlife encounters with Kuoda.
+Snorkel with seal pups in aquamarine waters, bask in the sun with marine iguanas and take in Galapagos sunsets from the comfort of your luxury yacht deck – the perfect way to wrap up a day of unforgettable wildlife encounters.
+Experience the best of these two fascinating destinations with a Galapagos and Machu Picchu tour designed by the local experts at Kuoda.

 - Visit the colonial mansion of Casa Aliaga, one of the oldest houses not just in Peru but in the Americas as a whole.